2,5-Diketopiperazine

 with the formula (NHCH_{2}(R)C(O))_{2} (R = H, CH_{3}, etc.).
-They are ubiquitous peptide in nature.
+They are ubiquitous peptides in nature.
 They are often found in fermentation broths and yeast cultures as well as embedded in larger more complex architectures in a variety of natural products as well as several drugs.
-In addition, they are often produced as degradation products of polypeptides, especially in processed foods and beverages.
-They have also been identified in the contents of comets.
+In addition, they are often produced as degradation products of polypeptides, especially in foods and beverages.
+They have also been found in extraterrestrial objects such as comets and asteroids.

 Occurrence as natural products

 There is a widespread occurrence of the 2,5-diketopiperazine core in biologically active natural products.
 The most structurally diverse 2,5-diketopiperazine natural products are based on tryptophan and proline modified by heterocyclisation and isoprenyl addition.
 These range from the hepatoxic brevianamide F (cyclo(L-Trp-L-Pro)) to the annulated tremorogenic verruculogen and the spiro-annulated spirotryprostatin B which represent a promising class of antimitotic arrest agents, to the structurally complex (+)-stephacidin A, a bridged 2,5-diketopiperazine that possess a unique bicyclo[2.2.2]diazaoctane core ring system and is active against the human colon HCT-116 cell line.